YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 ### S3 Encryption
-#### Types of Encryption
+* Types of Encryption
   1. Encryption Transit
         1. SSL/TLS
         2. HTTPS
   2. Server-Side Encryption
     1. SSE-S3: S3-manged keys, using AES 256-bit encryption
-   2. SSE-KMS
+    2. SSE-KMS (keep in mind the KMS limits)
     3. SSE-C: Customer-provided keys
   3. client-Side Encyption

-#### Enforcing Server-Side Encryption
+* Enforcing Server-Side Encryption
   1. console - select the encryption setting on S3 Bucket.
   2. Bucket Policy - A bucket policy can deny all PUT requests that don't include the `x-amz-server-side-encryption` parameter in the request header.

 ### Optimizing S3 Performance
 1. by spreading reads across different `prefixes` (folders&subfolders under a bucket), in another word, `to create more folders under a bucket`
-2. using `multipart uploads` to increase performance when uploading files to s3, if the file is `over 100MB` and must be used for any file `over 5GB`
+2. upload - Using `multipart uploads` to increase performance when uploading files to s3, if the file is `over 100MB` and must be used for any file `over 5GB`
-3. Use `S3 byte-range fechtes` to increase performance when downloading files from S3.
+3. download - Use `S3 byte-range fechtes` to increase performance when downloading files from S3.

+### S3 Cross Region Replication
+In order to replicate your data in different regions.

+1. Create bucket
+2. Go to Management and Replication
+3. Enable versioning (it must be enabled in both source and destination)
+4. Set Source and Destination
+5. Configuration options: select/create the role
+Files in an existing bucket and delete markers (or versions) are not replicated automatically (AWS will ask you to create a batch operation job to replicate existing files).
+It only works for new files.

 ---